v-rgrace/Viva/Viva/glint/reports/take-action-team-conversations.md

 The ACT foundation:

 - is built on a combination of behavioral science and practical expertise about what fuels change in organizations.
 - encourages integration of Team Conversations into the daily flow of work.
-It ensures that employees feel heard, participate in determining focus areas and selecting next steps.
+It ensures that employees feel heard, participate in determining focus areas, and selecting next steps.
 Employees leave an ACT discussion with a sense of shared ownership.
 - targets even the most introverted employees who may not have strong working relationships with their manager.
 - supports confidentiality of all conversation responses.